Originally published: 24 March 2026

 Why work gloves are essential PPE

 Hands are one of the most exposed parts of the body in most working environments.
-Tasks such as handling tools, moving materials and working with rough surfaces all present risks.
+Tasks such as handling tools, moving materials and working with rough or sharp surfaces all present risks.

 - Cuts and lacerations